ElectroMagneticAddict/ZenScat-UI/README.md

 # ZenScat-UI
-2D RCWA and 2D FDFD for Guided Mode Resonance
+2D RCWA and 2D FDFD for Guided Mode Resonance filters and Photonic Crystals.
 The _main_ .mat files, functions and User Interface (UI) classes are in "ZenScat.zip" file that belong to the application.

 The .py files are in the Data generation.zip file for generating permittivity arrays with their geometrical parameters, and are used for Casual Import application.
 Such files involve: Magnusson's spatial filter, Guided Mode Resonance filters, Bragg coupler with top grating for enhancing Laser Induced Damage Threshold.